Vito Marcantonio: U.S. House of Representatives

+Mrs. Charles Jones of Gauley Bridge, West Virginia (left), testifies on silicosis deaths before the House Labor Committee, January 20, 1936.
+Marcantonio (right) instigated the investigation.

 Marcantonio was first elected to the United States House of Representatives from New York in 1934 as a Republican.
 He received a warm write-up in the New Masses in the November 1936 issue.
 He served in the House from 1935 until 1937 but was defeated in 1936 for re-election.
 Marcantonio's district was centered in his native East Harlem, New York City, which had many residents and immigrants of Italian and Puerto Rican origin.
 Fluent in Spanish as well as Italian, he was considered an ally of the Puerto Rican and Italian-American communities, and an advocate for the rights of the workers, immigrants, and the poor.